The RAPP collective works to dismantle the racist punishment system

 NYC regional Community Organizer

-Melissa Tanis
+Melissa Tanis (she/her/hers)

 Communications Consultant

 Melissa is a Communications Consultant for RAPP, a graduate of Columbia School of Social Work, and the Policy and Communications Manager for the Center for Justice at Columbia.
-She has worked for over seven years in the Communications and Policy field and supports RAPP in social media advocacy, website and graphic design, and newsletter communications.
+She has worked for over 10 years in the Communications and Policy field and supports RAPP in social media advocacy, website and graphic design, and newsletter communications.
 Melissa experienced parental incarceration for 22 years before her dad passed away in prison.
 She joined RAPP to support families and advocate for older people to be reunited with their communities, rather than be sentenced to die in prison.

-Roslyn Smith
+Roslyn Smith (she/her/hers)

 Brooklyn Community Leader

 Roz is the Beyond Incarceration Program Manager for V-Day, a nonprofit organization that vows to end violence against women, girls, and the planet.
 She is using her personal experience from long-term incarceration as a vehicle for her work as a criminal justice activist/advocate.
 She obtained her Bachelor’s Degree from Mercy college while incarcerated.
 She created a curriculum for parenting from a distance with other incarcerated mothers.
 She has written blogs on her lived experiences and has been featured in a documentary film titled “What I Want My Words To Do To You” from a writing workshop at the Bedford Hills Correctional Facility.
-Since her release after serving 39 years, she has devoted her time between her daughter and her activist/advocacy work
+Since her release after serving 39 years, she has devoted her time between her daughter and her activist/advocacy work.

-Jeannie Colón
+Jeannie Colón (she/her/ella)

 Bronx Community Leader